 These small details, will probably not annoy most of the fans of Assassin’s Creed, where the historical and religious details may just be a secondary element, compared to the importance of having the exact weapons and combat techniques from the Viking Age available in-game.

-The ambitions for the game seems to be very high, especially with Dr. Jackson Crawford helping the developers stirring the oars on its historical correct path.
+The ambitions for the game seem to be very high, especially with Dr. Jackson Crawford helping the developers stir the oars on its historical correct path.
 We won’t know for sure, how much of the game will be accurate vs fantasy, or if the game will fulfill the expectations of those who are into Vikings, I guess we have to wait for its release, which is expected to happen in the fourth quarter of 2020.
-Pre-order a copy now
+Order a copy now